-To make this transition a success, you must leverage the defensive strategies you embraced while not hiring to work toward the solutions you'll need to implement when hiring is back to normal.
+To make this transition a success, you must leverage the defensive strategies you embraced during a hiring lull to work toward the solutions you'll need when hiring is back to normal.
 Keep reading to learn how to do just that.

-Make Moves on Existing Candidates
+Make Moves on Existing Candidates.